Skip to content

 }

-This function returns an object containing twoManRuleKey, twoManRuleSessionId (to avoid confusion with the sessionID of the client authentication on the backend), and mustAuthenticate, sent by the backend.
+This function returns an object containing twoManRuleKey, twoManRuleSessionId (not to confuse with the sessionID of the client authentication on the backend), and mustAuthenticate, sent by the backend.

 If mustAuthenticate is true, SSKS sends an email.
 This email or text message will contain a challenge valid for 6h, which will need to be copied by the user.